-Purple Heart Hosta features dainty spikes of lavender tubular flowers rising above the foliage from early to mid summer.
-Its attractive glossy heart-shaped leaves emerge lime green in spring, turning green in color throughout the season.
+Mango Salsa Hosta features dainty spikes of lavender tubular flowers rising above the foliage in mid summer.
+Its attractive glossy heart-shaped leaves remain yellow in color throughout the season.
+The red stems are very colorful and add to the overall interest of the plant.